1. The Valley Trail

 6. Primitive Trail (White’s Road to West Lake Road)

 This trail begins on the east side of White’s Road, just after crossing the bridge over Beaver Brook.
-The Trail briefly follows Beaver Brook, descending steeply to cross a tributary, then rising steeply onto the ridge.
-From there, it is more gentle, crossing through old forest, old cross country ski trails, high ridges and low beaver ponds, eventually arriving at the southwestern shores of Lake Raponda.
+The trail briefly follows Beaver Brook, descending steeply to cross a tributary, then rising steeply onto the ridge.
+From there, it is more gentle, crossing through old forest, old cross country ski trails, high ridges and low beaver ponds, eventually arriving at the trail head on West Lake Road on the west side of Lake Raponda.
+This trail offers a beautiful hike through evergreen and mixed hardwood forest.
+Park one car at the West Lake trail head, hike the trail to White’s Road, and enjoy lunch and a ice cream cone at Wahoo’s!
 Distance: 2.75 miles

 7. Lake Raponda Trails

 These trails are on the east side of Lake Raponda.
 The trail head is on the east side of the parking area above Green Mountain Beach on Lake Raponda Road.
 From the trail head, walk uphill a few yards to a marked intersection.
 To the left, you can access a 0.3mile loop, through the woods of Wilmington Town Forest.
 You can find a geocache along this loop.
 If you head right toward Stearns Avenue, you can enjoy the Ware Road loop or the Old Stage Road loop.

 Follow Ware Road for 0.7 miles and park at the Raponda Ridge trail head on your right.
 The trails are well marked and have a comfortable walking loop with a babbling brook.
 These trails also connect to the Hogback Mountain Conservation Area‘s trails which continue to Hogback Mountain and Mount Olga.

 9. Ware Homestead & Hogback Connector